WATER RIGHTS MAY QUALIFY FOR TAX DEFERRAL

 ARE WATER RIGHTS LIKE-KIND PROPERTY?

-In recent years, developers have been willing to purchase water rights at a significant premium and some economists expect the premium to increase in the future.
+In recent years, developers have been willing to purchase water rights at a significant premium, and some economists expect the premium to increase in the future.
 Does a sale of water rights qualify for income tax deferral under Section 1031?
-In most states, perpetual water rights are recognized as an interest in real property that would qualify as “like-kind” to a fee interest real property.
-See, e.g. Revenue Ruling 55-749, 1955-2 CB 295; IRS Private Letter Ruling 200404044.
-On the other hand, water rights that are limited in amount or duration may not be considered sufficiently like a fee interest in real property.
+In most states, perpetual water rights are recognized as an interest in real property that would qualify as “like-kind” to a fee interest in real property.
+See, e.g. Revenue Ruling 55-749, 1955-2 CB 295; IRS Letter Ruling 200404044.
+On the other hand, water rights that are limited in amount or duration may not be considered like-kind to a fee interest in real property.
 In Weichens v.
 United States, 228 F. Supp.
 1080 (Arizona – 2002), for example, the court held that the water rights in question were so limited in priority, quantity, and duration as to not be like-kind to a fee simple interest in real property.

 DOES DITCH STOCK QUALIFY FOR TAX DEFERRAL UNDER SECTION 1031?